sanketghosh/hashmap-zig/README.md

-# hashmap-zig
+# Hashmap Zig

-implementing hashmap in zig
+Trying out Zig by implementing a Hashmap